 The only impossible journey is the one you never begin – Tony Robins

-We then had to test it out.
+And then, we had to test it out.
 To this day, we are still learning, experimenting, and refining the learning process as we continue to learn.
 That’s one of the exciting things about calisthenics to us as coaches.

-I’ll be honest though, it wasn’t always that easy at the start, and I understand why so many people stay on the ‘fringes’ looking in at calisthenics, being inspired and impressed by the things people can do, but finding it difficult to make a commitment to themselves and actually get started.
+I’ll be honest though, it wasn’t always that easy at the start, and I understand why so many people stay on the ‘fringes’ looking in at calisthenics, being inspired and impressed by the things people can do, but finding it difficult to make a commitment to themselves and actually getting started.

 Last week a lady in the gym, who was having a PT session at the time, looked at me working on my handstand and interrupted her PT session to say,

 Sorry to interrupt you, but love what you’re doing it looks so much fun

 I wasn’t really sure what to do.
 I wanted to say “Yes it is fun and you can do it too,” but before I gathered my thoughts she kindly smiled at me and then duly went back to her tricep push downs on the cable machine under the careful watch of her PT!